 Amendments to this constitution may be recommended by a majority vote of the Council or proposed in writing by at least 5% of the eligible voting members of the Society.
-All amendments must be filed with the Executive Director at least one hundred (100) days prior to the Annual Meeting.
-Copies of the proposed amendments shall be distributed by the Executive Director according to a method approved by the Council to eligible voting members at least sixty (60) days in advance of the Annual mMeeting at which they are to be presented.
-Amendments may be adopted by a two-thirds (2/3rds) vote of those members voting in a referendum conducted according to the bylaws of the Society.
+All amendments must be filed with the Executive Director at least one hundred (100) days prior to the conduct of a member referendum.
+Copies of the proposed amendments shall be distributed by the Executive Director according to a method approved by the Council to eligible voting members at least sixty (60) days in advance of the referendum at which they are to be presented.
+Amendments may be adopted by a two thirds (2/3rds) vote of those members voting in a referendum conducted according to the bylaws of the Society.